Car Insurance for Salvage Title Vehicles: What Coverage You Can Get

 The difference between salvage and rebuilt titles represents the progression from a damaged vehicle to a potentially roadworthy car.
 A salvage title is assigned when an insurance company declares a vehicle a total loss — based on your state's total loss threshold or total loss formula.
 At this stage, the car cannot be legally driven, registered, or insured in any state.

 A rebuilt title is issued after a salvage vehicle has been properly repaired and passed state-mandated safety inspections.
 This designation indicates the vehicle has been restored to a roadworthy condition and can be legally driven, registered, and insured — though with the limitations discussed throughout this article.
 If you're ever in the position of having your own vehicle declared a total loss, understanding what happens after a total loss can help you navigate the process.
+You may also want to explore the total loss buyback process if you're considering keeping your vehicle after a settlement.

 The conversion process from salvage to rebuilt involves substantial work.
 Owners must document all repairs, often using certified mechanics, and the vehicle must pass rigorous inspections verifying that all safety systems function properly.
 Some states also require VIN verification to ensure the vehicle hasn't been assembled from stolen parts.